-Our approach employs the following paradigm: The sending rate of each layer decreases over time; thus, a receiver can reduce its reception rate quickly, simply by not joining any additional layers.
+Our approach employs the following paradigm: the sender decreases the sending rate of each layer over time, and thus a receiver can decrease its reception rate quickly, simply by not joining any additional layers.
 In order for receivers to maintain a given reception rate they must periodically join layers at a moderate pace, as though they are on a treadmill.
-In order to increase their reception rate, they must join additional layers beyond those needed to maintain a constant rate.
+In order to increase their reception rate they must join additional layers beyond those needed to maintain a constant rate.
 With this general approach, slow leave operations do not affect the responsiveness to congestion.